 Who He says He is in His Word?

-This type of knowledge about God is not something that we can get from a preacher, teacher, or priest.
+This type of knowledge about God is not something that we can get from a preacher, teacher, priest, or rabbi.
 This is the knowledge that we can only get by spending time in His word by ourselves, seeking His truth without outside human bias and in our experiences of serving Him personally.

 For many of us, this is the deal-killer.

-So, you might as well hear it now: If we are not willing to do this, we cannot be part of His people.
-If we do not care to personally know whom we claim to serve, we are not being honest about wanting to serve Him.
-A preacher, teacher, or priest cannot do this in our place.
-For many of us, our fate is sealed in this first commandment.
+So, you might as well hear it now: If we are not willing to do this, we cannot be His people.
+If we do not have any desire to personally get to know whom we claim to serve, we are not being honest about wanting to serve Him.
+A preacher, teacher, priest, or rabbi cannot do this in our place.

-We need to invest time to get to know the One we want to spend eternity with.
+We need to invest time to get to know the One we claim to want to spend eternity with.

 This is the first message of the salvation covenant.
 God wants us to get to know Him and then to recognize Him as the authority over the whole earth.